-- 360 million people worldwide have a form of hearing loss.
+- 360 million people worldwide have some form of hearing loss.

-- Hearing loss may result from genetic causes, complications at birth, certain infectious diseases, chronic ear infections, the use of particular drugs, exposure to excessive noise and aging.
+- Hearing loss may result from genetic causes, complications at birth, certain infectious diseases, chronic ear infections, the use of particular drugs, exposure to excessive noise, or aging.

 - Half of all cases of hearing loss are avoidable through primary prevention.

 - About 3 out of every 1,000 children in the U.S. are born with a detectable level of hearing loss in one or both ears.

 - More than 90% of deaf children are born to hearing parents.

 - Approximately 48 million adults aged 18 and over report some trouble hearing.